 In this symposium issue of the Duke Journal of Comparative and International Law, a number of leading scholars engage with our project.
 Some of these scholars offer critiques of the analysis in Withdrawing, while others raise practical questions about how our ideas might be implemented.
 At minimum, this symposium fills a gap in the literature in terms of setting forth a sustained assessment of the Mandatory View.
 We are hopeful that it will also serve as a platform for additional work concerning withdrawal rights under CIL.
 Regardless, we owe an immense debt to the scholars who took part in the symposium, both for their willingness to consider our ideas and for their insightful comments.4

 In this essay, we seek to advance the analysis set forth in Withdrawing by addressing four topics: the current state of CIL; the proper way to conceive of CIL and its relationship to treaties; how a shift away from the Mandatory View might occur in practice; and whether a shift to a Default View would make a meaningful difference in state practice.
 Most of the criticisms directed at Withdrawing are encompassed within these topics.
 We conclude the essay with some observations about additional research that might be useful.

 Bradley, Curtis A. and Gulati, Mitu, "Customary International Law And Withdrawal Rights in an Age Of Treaties" (2010).
-Journal Articles.
+Articles.
 10185.